OpenBMB/BMPrinciples/README.md

       > [Scale Efficiently: Insights from Pre-training and Fine-tuning Transformers](https://arxiv.org/pdf/2109.10686.pdf)

-   3. **Normalization has not reached consensus, but pre-norm is more popular recently.**
+   3. **Normalization has not reached a consensus, but pre-norm is more popular recently.**
       - Here we list the normalization techniques of publicly known models.

       | Model| Normalization |